chrmang/scala-microservice/README.md

 - delete user object
 - read all user objects

-See [Postman collection](./scala-microservice.postman_collection.json) for available requests
+See [Postman collection](./scala-microservice.postman_collection.json) for available requests.

 In memory storage